What is it?

 It is a gene therapy and involves injecting a modified virus that transports normal copies of the missing RPE65 gene to the cells of the retina.
 This contributes an improvement in the functioning of these cells and slows the onset of the disease.
 The treatment must be administered in the form of an injection in the back of the eye, below the retina, by an experienced vitreo-retinal surgeon.

 Frequently asked questions

 How do I know if my child can have gene therapy?

 A genetic study using a blood test can help to determine which gene has mutated in each individual case.
-If it concerns treatment of the RPE65 gene and maintaining sufficient viable retina cells, the application of Luxturna gene therapy can be assessed.
+If treatment of the RPE65 gene and maintaining sufficient viable retina cells is concerned, the application of Luxturna gene therapy can be assessed.

 What is involved in a genetic study?

-Genetic studies allow us to find out which mutatins are responsible for a patient's particular hereditary disease.
+Genetic studies allow us to find out which mutations are responsible for a patient's particular hereditary disease.
 A person's full genetic information is stored in the DNA of their cells.
-To detect these mutations, it's necessary to use sophisiticated DNA analysis techniques.
-Normally, it's is enough to draw a sample of blood from the patient, like when we take a conventional blood sample.
+To detect these mutations, it's necessary to use sophisticated DNA analysis techniques.
+Normally, it is enough to draw a sample of blood from the patient, like when we take a conventional blood sample.

 The genetic study will be used both to confirm the clnical diagnosis and to inform the rest of the family about whether they are healthy, carriers or affected by the disease.
 In addition, those relatives that have a genetic mutation could also find out if they are at risk of passing the disease to their offspring.